autonomys/subspace/domains/README.md

 ### Build from source

-The domain operator node is embedded within the `subspace-node` binary, please refer to [Subspace node](../crates/subspace-node/README.md) for how to build from source.
+The domain operator node is embedded within the `subspace-node` binary, please refer to [Subspace node](../crates/subspace-node/README.md) for building it from source.